 The Wisdom of Agency

 Our ability to choose joy started in the Garden of Eden.
 Too often Eve gets a bad rap for choosing to partake of the forbidden fruit when she actually was doing us a favor.
 Satan thought he was tricky convincing Eve to give the fruit a try, but Eve saw the fruit as a step toward wisdom.
 Opposition empowered her and us to be like God knowing good and evil.
 (Genesis 3:5-6)

 It must needs be, that there is an opposition in all things.
 If not so, … righteousness could not be brought to pass, neither wickedness, neither holiness nor misery, neither good nor bad” (2 Nephi 2:11; also verse 15).

 The blessing of agency, or our ability to make choices, helps us to grow and progress.
-Opposition gives us alternatives in which to exercise our agency.
+Opposition gives us opportunities to exercise our agency.
 It is important to recognize not all opposition is a result of choices we’ve made.
-Life happens, and our choice is often in how we decide to react to the difficult circumstances thrown in our way.
+Life happens, and our choice is often in how we decide to react to the difficult circumstances thrown our way.

 We can’t direct the wind, but we can adjust our sails.” – Thomas S. Monson